Broad Adoption of LEIs Could Save The Global Banking Sector US $2-4 Billion

 This is because, by using LEIs to streamline the connection between internal and external data sources, banks could reduce onboarding time by 14%.
 Other benefits include:

-• better customer experience (due to less requests for data and documents during onboarding),
+- better customer experience (due to fewer requests for data and documents during onboarding),

-• and a mitigated compliance and credit risks (due to a more holistic view of internal and external data sources).
+- and mitigated compliance and credit risks (due to a more holistic view of internal and external data sources).

 The Broader Picture

 The report shows that LEIs are mostly used in onboarding but are only ever used at the end of the onboarding process.
 It recommends that the banking sector do more to move LEIs to the beginning of the onboarding process.
-This would expedite counterparty identification and verification as well as increase compliance and improve KYC processes.
+This would expedite counterparty identification and verification, increase compliance, and improve KYC processes.

-Post-onboarding, the LEI could be used with KYC refreshers on a periodical basis as well as additional verification for special payments and ongoing monitoring of counterparties.
-For example, negative news regarding a counterparties credit or business activity.
+Post-onboarding, the LEI could be used periodically with KYC refreshers, additional verification for special payments, and ongoing monitoring of counterparties—for example, negative news regarding counterparty credit or business activity.

-In the 50 interviews conducted with major banks, 4 pain points were identified.
+In the 50 interviews conducted with major banks, four pain points were identified.

 The report itself says: